holoviz/panel/doc/developer_guide/index.rst

 The above command installs Panel's dependencies using conda, then performs a pip editable install of Panel.
-If it fails, `nodejs>=14.0.0` may be missing from your environment, fix it with `conda install nodejs` then rerun above command.
+If it fails, `nodejs>=14.0.0` may be missing from your environment, fix it with `conda install -c conda-forge nodejs` then rerun above command.

 Developing custom models
 ------------------------